 Evaluating Your WordPress Hosting Needs

 As we have mentioned above, there are different types of web hosting options available such as Free, Shared, VPS, Dedicated, and Managed.
-Let's take a look at each of these optionsy to determine which one web hosting option is best for you.
+Let's take a look at each of these options to determine which is best solution for you.

 Free WordPress Hosting

 There are free web hosting available, but almost all of them have some sort of catch.
 Usually, you can find free WordPress hosting being offered in online forums or small groups.
 In most cases, these are managed by an individual who is reselling a small part of his server space to cover up some revenue.
 Often the catch is that you have to put their banner ads on the site.
 Some may ask you to put a text link in the footer of your site.
 These folks will sell that banner ad or text link to cover up the cost of your free space along with pocketing the profits.
 The biggest downside of having a free host aside from the ads is that they are unreliable.
 You never know when this person will stop offering the free service.
 They can leave you hanging at any time.
 If you are serious about your website or business, then avoid Free WordPress hosting at all costs.